Web3Github/BotToken/README.md

 2 - To ensure the bot is working you have to approve `WBNB`
 <img src="./imags/Approve.PNG">

-3 - If this is your first time launching the tool, start "install.bat" , it will run a "npm install" commands to download the prerequire libraries
+3 - If this is your first time launching the tool, start `install.bat` , it will run a "npm install" commands to download the prerequire libraries

 4 - Before you start the bot, please ensure to have swapped the desired amount of `BNB` you want to use for the buy bot into `WBNB`

-5 - Just click start and wait.
+5 - Just open `start.bat` and wait.

 ## BONUS